 Published in 2017, John's first book of fiction, The Bug Jar and Other Stories, collects short stories he wrote over a 20 year period from 1995 to 2015.
 The opening story, "Bandito," won the 2016 ACWC Award for Best Short Fiction, and another story from the collection, "A Hard and Threatening Place," was an ACWC nominee in 2017.

 John and Janet established their suburban homestead on a half-acre lot in the Wynfield Creek neighborhood in 1995, and strive for a simple, authentic life.
 In 2014, John became a certified Square Foot Gardening instructor and frequently offers talks and demonstrations on the subject.
 At the homestead, he maintains a potager (kitchen garden) of Square Foot beds which produce bountiful crops of lettuce, carrots, beans, squash, tomatoes, strawberries, spinach, radishes and kale.
-In the spring of 2018, John is planted a larger market garden on a site in Anson County and offers "heirloom produce from our garden to your table" at the Wadesboro Farmers Market throughout the summer.
+John also plants a larger market garden on a rural plot and offers "heirloom produce from our garden to your table" at local farmers' markets throughout the summer.

 John currently divides his time between the Wynfield Creek Homestead and his economic development practice in Anson County.
-Although he has no plans to "retire," he would ultimately like to take on an advisory role in rural development and devote more time to his writing, market gardening and fishing business.
+Although he has no plans to "retire," he would ultimately like to take on an advisory role in rural development and devote more time to writing and market gardening.
 Until that happens, he will continue to share his life outdoors from backroad convenience stores, covered foot bridges, swaying hammocks and the driver's seat of his vintage Jeep Wrangler, wherever it may take him.